Housing

 Home Modification

 Sometimes the best solution is to modify your home so that you can age in place, even when you need long-term services and support.
 Many improvements are meant to prevent falls or to enable someone with a disability to move about easily.
+You can start with filling out questionnaires using My Aging in Place Housing Plan.

 • The National Council on Aging has a Home Safety for Older Adults website page that contains a checklist and many valuable tips for ensuring your home is suitable for aging in place.